Monday, September 23, 2024

 I caught this King in the Manitowoc River in Wisconsin in 2004.
 I wouldn't consider this type of fishing, "fly-fishing" even though I was using a fly-rod and a streamer.
 I spotted this salmon staging downstream of some reds, picked a fly that wouldn't spook him, walked upstream and swung it into its mouth.
 Yeah, I flossed him and after catching a few more, I decided this type of fishing wasn't for me.

-I'll be totally honest about it why I'm writing this blog article; I want to keep making a living off of the sport of fly-fishing and I want to do that in a way where I can feel good about it.
+I'll be totally honest about why I'm writing this blog article; I want to keep making a living off of the sport of fly-fishing and I want to do that in a way where I can feel good about it.
 The guiding world is becoming more and more competitive, so part of that is developing a niche and separating myself from others.
 Many times, with kids and even adults that just wanted to catch fish, I've grabbed a spinning rod with a Mepps and did very well on trout and there is nothing wrong with that.
 However, I got into an argument with a golfing buddy last spring about what is and isn't fly-fishing and why I teach the things to clients that I'm very passionate about.
 I am a fly-fishing guide and although I have employed techniques outside of the definition of fly-fishing when asked, I teach fly-fishing and I'm proud to be one of those guides grounded in the traditions of fly-fishing.
 My goal is to teach people to be successful at fly-fishing in a manner that is consistent with these traditions, and I feel this is crucial to the integrity of the industry.

 Before getting too far into it, and before pissing a bunch of people off, let me be very clear about a couple things.
 First of all, there's no shame in any type of fishing as long as there is a consideration for the resources and for other people's rights to their own pursuits.
 If you want to chuck Rapalas or dunk worms or bounce egg patterns along the bottom with three triple B split shot on the end of a leader all day, have at it.
 If that's what gets the blood cranking to the nether regions for you, by all means, be my guest and if you are willing to spend your hard-earned money for the grip and grins and that's all that matters to you, it's your money.
 Give me a call and I will help you find the guide that will facilitate that for you.
 But just because a person puts a fly-rod in your hand or there's a fly on the end of your line, it doesn't mean you are "fly-fishing."
 This, by no means, suggests I'm a purist in the sense that there is only one way to fly-fish.
 But I strongly believe that if you are going to call it "fly-fishing," there are elements that need to be considered.